 - If you have materials checked out from the library, please keep them until the library reopens.
 You will not be fined (we’re fine-free) or billed for them.

 - WiFi will continue to be available at all Mesa County Libraries locations.
-WiFi signals are accessible from outside our facilities.
+WiFi signals are accessible from outside our facilities from 6am to 10pm.

 - Mesa County Libraries have a wide variety of online eResources and downloadable and streaming media available, including ebooks and eAudiobooks through OverDrive, films through Kanopy, language learning through Mango Languages, and much more.